7 Must-Know Famous Deserts With An Insightful Visit Guide

 How to Get There:

-Now one of the most beautiful treasures of nature in the world, the place turns into a colossal mirror during the rainy season.
-This formed as ancient lakes gradually dried up over thousands of years.
+- Now one of the most beautiful treasures of nature in the world, the place turns into a colossal mirror during the rainy season.

 What Makes It Unique?